havardob/personal-site/writing/posts/how-to-create-a-skeleton-like-loading-effect-using-only-a-few-lines-of-css.md

 ---
 title: How to create a skeleton-like loading effect using only a few lines of CSS (SCSS)
-summary: If you ever need to load something onto your site and want something a little smoother than a boring spinner.
+summary: Users hate to wait.
+Use skeleton loading instead of a boring spinner.
 date: 2020-06-12
 ---